-- (a) to a stormwater system provided in accordance with the Urban Drainage Act 2013; or - (b) if storm water cannot be drained to a stormwater system - - (i) for discharge to a natural drainage line, water body, or watercourse; or - (ii) for disposal within the site if - a. the site has an area of not less than 5000m2; - b. the disposal area is not within any defined building area; - the disposal area is not within any area required for the disposal of sewage; - d. the disposal area is not within any access strip; and - e. not more than 50% of the site is impervious surface;
+- \ - (a) to a stormwater system provided in accordance with the Urban Drainage Act 2013; or - (b) if storm water cannot be drained to a stormwater system - - (i) for discharge to a natural drainage line, water body, or watercourse; or - (ii) for disposal within the site if - a. the site has an area of not less than 5000m: - b. the disposal area is not within any defined building area; - c. the disposal area is not within any area required for the

-- a. currently entering from beyond its boundaries; and - b. from the proposed development; - (ii) without likelihood for concentration on adjacent land; - (iii) without creating an unacceptable level of risk for the safety of life or for use or development on the land and on adjacent land; - (iv) to manage the quantity and rate of discharge of stormwater to receiving waters; - (v) to manage the quality of stormwater discharged to receiving waters; and - (vi) to provide positive drainage away from any sewer pipe, on-site sewage disposal system, or building area; or - (b) It must be unnecessary to require arrangements for the drainage and disposal of stormwater
+- A site or each lot on a plan of subdivision must drain and dispose of stormwater - (i) to accommodate the anticipated stormwater - a. currently entering from beyond its boundaries; and - b. from the proposed development; - (ii) without likelihood for concentration on adjacent land; - (iii) without creating an unacceptable level of risk for the safety of life or for use or development on the land and on adjacent land; - (iv) to manage the quantity and rate of discharge of stormwater toreceiving waters; - (v) to manage the quality of stormwater disposal of sewage;